Updated June 4, 2026 for the current Adobe Firefly, Creative Cloud AI, generative credits, and AI video workflow landscape.

 WorkflowAdobe AI roleHuman role

-Photo editingExtend backgrounds, remove distractions, generate fill optionsChoose believable results and keep the final image credible.
+Photo editingExtend backgrounds, remove distractions, generate fill options, and create believable variations.Pick the realistic result, protect the subject, and keep the final image credible.

-Social contentGenerate quick campaign assets and resize/adapt ideasWrite the message and make sure the asset matches the offer.
+Social contentCreate rough campaign assets, resize ideas, and speed up thumbnail or post variants.Write the message and make sure the asset actually matches the offer.

 Adobe uses generative credits for many Firefly-powered features.
-Adobe's help pages explain that credits are monthly allowances used when you generate eligible AI outputs.
+Adobe's help pages describe credits as monthly allowances used when you generate eligible AI outputs.

 Where Firefly Fits in Creative Cloud

-Firefly makes the most sense when it is attached to the apps you already use.
-A Photoshop user gets value from generative fill and cleanup.
-An Illustrator user gets value from vector and design exploration.
+Firefly is most valuable when it is attached to an app you already need.
+A Photoshop user gets practical value from generative fill and cleanup.
+An Illustrator user gets value from vectors and design exploration.
 An Express user gets faster marketing content.
+A Premiere Pro editor gets more value when Firefly assets connect back to an edit.

-Good use cases: thumbnails, background extensions, product mockups, concept art, client presentation roughs, social variations, image cleanup, and visual brainstorming.
+Good use cases: thumbnails, background extensions, product mockups, client presentation roughs, social variations, image cleanup, visual brainstorming, and pre-production boards for video.

 Quality, Trust, and Client Work